apache/skywalking-agent-test-tool/validator/docs/exception/RegistryInstanceSizeNotEqualsException.md

 actual:   ACTUAL_SIZE

 ## Cause
-The `RegistryInstanceSizeNotEqualsException` caused by the size of the registry instance of one application is different between you expected and the actual
+The `RegistryInstanceSizeNotEqualsException` caused by the size of the registry instance of one service is different between you expected and the actual

 ## Check Points
 1. Check the size of the registry instance that you expected